 Iodine is also instrumental in brain development, with an inadequate amount actually leading to the most avoidable form of mental retardation known as iodine deficiency-related retardation.
 Infants, in fact, may actually face lethal consequences if their mothers are severely deficient in iodine.
 Spiking miscarriage and stillbirth rates, and iodine deficiency can have major repercussions.
 A research conducted at Arizona State University even linked iodine deficient mothers to autistic offspring.

 History of Iodine – The 20s and Now

 It wasn’t until 1924 that iodine was added to salt in order to address the widespread number of iodine deficiencies sweeping the nation during that time.
 Specifically, Great Lakes and Pacific Northwest region were experiencing outbreaks of goiter – the swelling of the thyroid that is entirely avoidable through the utilization of proper iodine levels.
 The reason?
-Soil levels were drastically lacking in iodine, and the general public was avoiding foods rich in idoine such as kale, cranberries, and strawberries.
+Soil levels were drastically lacking in iodine, and the general public was avoiding foods rich in iodine such as kale, cranberries, and strawberries.

 But it’s not the 1920s anymore.
 These days, processed chemicals have become the norm due to price cutting measures and an ideology of better living through synthetic chemistry.
 Salt that was previously harvested and sold with minimal processing now exists only as natural, sea salt sold in health food stories.
 Today, table salt is actually a manufactured form of sodium that is known as sodium chloride.